 Tomorrow is Thanksgiving.
-People everywhere are looking forward to spending time with those they care about and to revisit their favorite holiday traditions, and, of course, sitting down for a large multi-course meal.
+People everywhere are looking forward to spending time with those they care about, revisiting their favorite holiday traditions, and, of course, sitting down for a large multi-course meal.
 But with large meals comes large digestive responsibilities.
-The good news is you can enjoy a more health conscious Thanksgiving dinner.
+The good news is you can enjoy a more health-conscious Thanksgiving dinner.

-While it is easy to overindulge during Thanksgiving, Dr. Hassanein, world-renowned liver specialist, founder of the Southern California Liver & GI Center, and digestive expert has devised a quick list of 5 easy tips for a health conscious Thanksgiving dinner.
+While it is easy to overindulge during Thanksgiving, Dr. Hassanein, a world-renowned liver specialist, founder of the Southern California Liver & GI Center, and digestive expert has devised a quick list of 5 easy tips for a health-conscious Thanksgiving dinner.

 Here’s what to do:

 Overeating is common during the holidays, but not recommended.
 Overeating proteins that are particularly rich in certain amino acids, like tryptophan, can cause a sense of fatigue and sleepiness, particularly in individuals with liver disease.
 Animal fats and proteins are things that your body has trouble digesting – fruits and vegetables, have no limit.

 2) Watch the Clock

 The duration of eating is also important – events like Thanksgiving should be extended, and not rushed.
 People can sit and finish their plate in 10 minutes, or it can take an hour or so to get the entire meal.

 Shoveling in animal fats is a lot of pressure on the stomach, and it will not digest all foods the same way.

 The stomach can take up to SIX hours to fully digest a meal, especially a hefty one like Thanksgiving.
 You want to give at least 5 hours between the meal and going to bed.